-Sweet Corn and Sundried Tomato Chowder with Goat Cheese and Chive Croutons can be served hot or cold!
+Sweet Corn and Sundried Tomato Chowder with Goat Cheese and Chive Croutons is a lovely summer soup and can be served hot or cold!

 It was refreshingly chilly here last week.
 Not exactly cold, but we did light a fire in our outdoor fireplace one night and my husband put on a light sweater.
 We’ve got a lot more summer to look forward to, but even a rare cold snap in the middle of summer got me thinking about soup.